College Factual by our College Data Analytics Team

 New York, NY

 The New School comes in at #3 in this year's ranking.
-Located in the city of New York, New School University is a private not-for-profit school with a large student population.
+Located in the city of New York, New School University is a private not-for-profit college with a large student population.
 New School University also took the #8 spot in our Best Colleges for Film, Video & Photographic Arts in New York rankings.

 4

 Pace University - New York earned the #4 spot in our 2021 rankings.
-Pace University is a fairly large private not-for-profit school located in the city of New York.
+Pace University is a large private not-for-profit school located in the city of New York.

 5

 University at Buffalo comes in at #5 in this year's ranking.
-University at Buffalo is a fairly large public school located in the large suburb of Buffalo.
+University at Buffalo is a fairly large public school located in the suburb of Buffalo.
 University at Buffalo also took the #7 spot in our Best Colleges for Film, Video & Photographic Arts in New York rankings.

 6